Although not dangerous, these tiny moth-like creatures are persistent, and annoying, and can make your kitchen or bathroom seem dirtier than it is.

 If you’ve done your best to get rid of a drain fly infestation with no luck or you’re wondering how to stop drain flies from returning in the future, don’t hesitate to contact our friendly team.
 We have over 15 years of experience clearing When it comes to how to get rid of bugs coming from drains, it really is best to leave it to the experts.
 At CDL Plumbing, we take drain fly infestations seriously and will have your drains unblocked and back to full function in no time.
 We’re proud of our team who are all highly professional and will provide an honest quote before starting any work.

 If you’ve done your best to get rid of a drain fly infestation with no luck or you’re wondering how to stop drain flies from returning in the future, don’t hesitate to contact our friendly team.
-We have over 15 years of experience clearing blocked drains and providing advice for our customers across Newcastle, the Central Coast, Port Stevens and Lake Macquarie.
+We have over 15 years of experience clearing blocked drains and providing advice for our customers across the Newcastle and Lake Macquarie areas.

 Give us a call on 0477 76 2937 or complete our contact form.

 CDL Plumbing & Drainage are expert plumbers and gas fitters servicing Newcastle & Lake Macquarie from our Gateshead HQ.
 We have over 15 years of experience and specialise in all domestic and commercial plumbing, able to take on large-scale drainage projects.
 Fully qualified (Level 4), licensed & insured with free quotes.
 We have 2 teams of friendly and reliable plumbers with fully equipped vans.